ICST believes budget lacks relief for small traders

 As usual parliament and masses have been kept out of the budget making process while bureaucrats have finalised it secretly, said ICST Patron Shahid Rasheed Butt.

-He said that expenditures have been increased by two percent which would be later revised while developmental budget has been hiked by 25 per cent which is difficult to finance as 45 percent of the revenue goes in debt servicing.
+He said that expenditures have been increased by two percent which would be later revised while developmental budget has been hiked by 25 per cent, which is difficult to finance as 45 percent of the revenue goes to debt servicing.

-Shahid Rasheed Butt said that tax worth billions of rupees have been slapped, while the target of FBR has been increased by 14 per cent to 4.33 trillion which will target local taxpayers.
+Shahid Rasheed Butt said that taxes worth billions of rupees have been slapped, while the target of FBR has been increased by 14 per cent to 4.33 trillion.

-FBR has always failed to meet the target turning to highhandedness which will create problems for the local business community, he added.

-The business leader said that one percent cut in corporate tax is meaningless while subsidies on fertiliser, power, tube-wells, wheat etc. has been slashed from Rs140.6 billion to 138.84 billion.
-He regretted that the construction sector which was performing well and showing growth of nine percent which has been burdened with taxes which should be reversed.

 Comments